 3.2 Ethos Materials.
 Subject to the terms and conditions set forth in the Agreement and solely in furtherance of the Purpose, Ethos grants to Producer a limited, revocable, non- transferable, non-exclusive license, without right of sublicense, to distribute the Ethos Materials exactly as provided to Producer by Ethos to perform Producer’s obligations under this Agreement.

 3.3 Ownership.
-As between Producer and Ethos, Ethos retains all right, title, and interest to (a) the Ethos Marks, (b) the Products, (c) the Ethos Materials, and (d) all Intellectual Property Rights related to any of the foregoing.
+As between Producer and Ethos, Ethos retains all right, title, and interest to (a) the Ethos Marks, (b) the Products, (c) the Ethos Materials, (d) Ethos Personal Data, and (e) all Intellectual Property Rights related to any of the foregoing.
 There are no implied licenses under this Agreement.

 3.4 Publicity Release and Waiver.
 Producer grants to Ethos and its affiliates a worldwide, royalty-free, non-exclusive, fully paid-up, and sub-licensable right and license to Producer’s name, image, likeness, biographical information, statements, and opinions (collectively, “Publicity Rights”) and to use, distribute, and/or publicly display its Publicity Rights in any way, at any time, in any and all media related to Ethos, for any advertising, promotional, or publicity purpose, without any additional right of approval, and without additional consideration to the Producer.
 Producer hereby releases, discharges, and agrees to hold harmless Ethos, its affiliates, and their respective insurers and agents, from any and all liabilities, claims, injuries, damages (both direct and indirect), losses, costs and expenses (including, without limitation, attorneys’ fees) arising under or related to the use of the Publicity Rights as described herein, and Producer waives any and all claims relating to the exercise of the Publicity Rights granted in this section.
 Producer expressly consents to any background check and to allow Ethos to provide personal information about Producer to any third party as necessary related to the performance of any such background check.